 - Catherine Zeta-Jones as Velma Kelly in Chicago (a similar situation to Dreamgirls where the role is seen as a lead on stage and previously earned an actress a Leading Tony [in this case Bebe Neuwirth in the popular revival]).

-- Casey Affleck as Robert Ford in The Assassination of Jesse James by the Coward Robert Ford was also nominated mainly as the supporting role.)
+- Casey Affleck plays the main character of Robert Ford in The Assassination of Jesse James by the Coward Robert Ford but was nominated mainly as the supporting role.

 - Djimon Hounsou in Blood Diamond, nominated for Best Supporting Actor (while Leonardo DiCaprio was nominated as Lead), despite the fact that the entire story revolves around his quest to rescue his son.